Why do I need small amounts of Bitcoin to do things in Freewallet?

 To learn more about viewing accessing your different types of addresses in Freewallet, check out: Viewing, Creating and Importing Addresses.

 If you are looking to get a function done quickly it is needed to use the recommended high fee (or even higher) for the Bitcoin network to confirm it quickly.
-In the event you arent sure what BTC fee to use, please reference: What BTC fee should I use?
+In the event you are not sure what BTC fee to use, please reference the What BTC fee should I use? section of the user manual.